 His graduation to single-seaters has only underlined that initial promise.
 In 2016, he won a slew of single-seater championships – Formula Renault 2.0 Northern European Cup, Formula Renault 2.0 Eurocup and the the Toyota Racing Series Championship in New Zealand.

 He then crowned his season with perhaps the most prestigious award presented to any promising young racing driver – the coveted McLaren Autosport BRDC Young Driver Award, which was presented to him at the Autosport Awards, in December 2016.

-For 2017, following a toe-in-the-water half-season in British F3, he contests the European Formula 3 Championship with Carlin Motorsport, dovetailing his racing activities with a fully fledged role as a test and simulator driver for the McLaren-Honda Formula 1 team.
+For 2017, Lando contested the European Formula 3 championship, eventually winning the title in October - all while dovetailing his racing activities with a fully fledged role as a test and simulator driver for the McLaren Honda Formula 1 team.

 Lando can be found on Twitter: @LandoNorris